arjunr50/Project-ENSTVA/README.md

 # Project-ENSTVA
 ## _A Tool for Enumeration_
 ENSTVA is a web-site sub-path enumerator.
 It can be used to with websites involving alphanumeric combinations as sub-paths.
 It records the URL's which does'nt involves redirecton.

+NB: There are many automation tools that can be used for the same purpose in a much better way.
 ![ENSTVA](https://drive.google.com/uc?export=view&id=15ySoOapXOcBoU0paYwXzlKNEHuEyAxlu)
 ![ENSTVA](https://drive.google.com/uc?export=view&id=1hASu0II5Dbw63U6Gz6LS7TMOxpPQIxrY)